aorczyk/soroban/README.md

 # Soroban

 Displaying number on the micro:bit screen as on the soroban abacus.
 This allows to display 5 digit number on the screen.
-It's also much faster than displaying normal number, eq:
+It's also much faster than displaying normal number:
 1. Single digit number
 ``basic.showNumber(9)`` - takes about 760 ms
 ``soroban.showNumber(9)`` - takes about 1 ms